laravel/docs/authentication.md

         $this->middleware('auth:api');
     }

+<a name="password-confirmation"></a>
-#### Confirming Password
+### Password Confirmation

+Sometimes, you may wish to require the user to confirm their password before accessing a specific area of your application.
+For example, you may require this before the user modifies any billing settings within the application.

-Laravel ships with a `password.confirm` middleware that allows you to protect routes with password confirmation.
-Adding the `password.confirm` middleware will first redirect users to a screen where they need to enter their password before they can continue.
-After they've successfully entered their password, they're redirected to the route they tried to access and their session is remembered for a default of three hours.
-This value can be changed with the `auth.password_timeout` config value.
+To accomplish this, Laravel provides a `password.confirm` middleware.
+Attaching the `password.confirm` middleware to a route will redirect users to a screen where they need to confirm their password before they can continue:

-    Route::get('settings/security', function () {
+    Route::get('/settings/security', function () {
-        // Users need to confirm their password before continuing...
+        // Users must confirm their password before continuing...
     })->middleware(['auth', 'password.confirm']);

+After the user has successfully confirmed their password, the user redirected to the route they originally tried to access.
+By default, after confirming their password, the user will not have to confirm their password again for three hours.
+You are free to customize the length of time before the user must re-confirm their password using the `auth.password_timeout` configuration option.

 <a name="login-throttling"></a>
 ### Login Throttling